-Verifying the Data Domain is able to send ASUP and alert emails to external recipients
+Verifying the system is able to send ASUP and alert emails to external recipients

-Confirm that external email recipients can receive the autosupport (ASUP) and alert emails you send from your Data Domain device.
+Confirm that external email recipients can receive the autosupport (ASUP) and alert emails you send from your protection system.

 Verify autosupport (ASUP) is getting relayed by the exchange server.